MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/walkthrough-configure-best-practices-analyzer.md

 <a name="Step4"></a>
 ## Step 4: Add action calls to display the Best Practices Analyzer

-In this step, you'll add actions calls the **Best Practices Analyzer** toolbar button so that when you click on it **Best Practices Analyzer** tab is displayed in the hosted control that you created in step 1.
+In this step, you'll add actions calls the **Best Practices Analyzer** toolbar button so that when you click on it, **Best Practices Analyzer** tab is displayed in the hosted control that you created in step 1.

 1. In the **Actions** area of **Settings** toolbar button, click **+** on the right corner to add an action call.